MicrosoftDocs/azure-devops-docs/docs/migrate/migration-test-run.md

 Test run organizations help teams test the migration of their collections.
 Before a production migration can be run, any completed [test run organizations must be deleted](#prepare-for-migration).
 All test run organizations have a *limited existence and are automatically deleted after a set period of time*.
 Information about when the organization is deleted is included in the success email you should receive after the migration finishes.
 Be sure to take note of this date and plan accordingly.

 Most test run organizations have 15 days before they're deleted.
 Test run organizations can also have a 21-day expiration if more than 100 users have a basic or greater license at *import time*.
 After the specified time period, the test run organization is deleted.
 You can repeat test run imports as many times as you need before you do a production migration.

+## Delete test runs

-You need to delete any previous test runs before you attempt a new one.
+Delete any previous test runs before you attempt a new one.
 When your team is ready to perform a production migration, you need to manually delete the test run organization.
+Before you can run a second test run migration or the final production migration, make sure you delete any previous Azure DevOps Services organizations that you created in a previous test run.
+For more information, see [Delete organization](../organizations/accounts/delete-your-organization.md).

+> [!TIP]
+> Optional information to help a user be more successfulAny test run migration that follows the first is expected to take longer given the extra time required to clean up resources from previous test runs.

+It can take up to one hour for an organization name to become available after deleting or renaming.
 For more information about post-import activities, see the [post import](migration-post-migration.md) article.

 If you encounter any migration problems, see [Troubleshoot migration and migration errors](migration-troubleshooting.md#resolve-import-errors).